supernets/inspircd/README.md

 ### Internal TLS
 The following steps describe how to setup `easyrsa3` for internal TLS.
 This step is necessary regardless of whether you intended to use issued certificates for leaf servers because it provides TLS encryption between the hub and it's leaf servers and between services.
-Refer to the external TLS section for leaf servers for more info.
+Refer to the [#external-tls] section under leaf servers for more info.
 To bootstrap internal TLS with an `easyrsa3` CA perform the following:

 - cd to `easyrsa3` directory
 - `./easyrsa init-pki`